JosephBergman/josephbergman.github.io/README.md

 # Joseph Bergman
 Repository for my personal website.

-## About
-+ Homepage is made with the Bootstrap [Resume](https://startbootstrap.com/template-overviews/resume/) theme
-+ Blogs are made using the Jekyll [Tale](http://jekyllthemes.org/themes/tale/) theme

-## Blogs
-+ Each blog has its own repository
-+ The deep learning blog repository is [here](https://github.com/JosephBergman/deep-learning)
-+ The study abroad blog repository will be posted soon
+The design is based off of this [website](https://aditimohanty.com/) which I found on a [list of personal websites](https://github.com/HackathonHackers/personal-sites).
+The favicon was generated using [favicon.io](https://favicon.io/).